jeffhammond/blog/Finnish_language.md

 If you speak kirjakieli, everyone will know you are a novice speaker, but at least they will understand you.
 I don't see any reason to try to figure out puhukieli until you are at least a year into learning Finnish and live here.
+I have not devoted any time to it, but my family tells me things.

+If you are going to learn puhukieli to listen to others, the only parts I've managed to learn so far are that mä=minä and sä=sinä (shorthand for first and second person singular pronouns) and that numbers get shortened from, say, yksi to yks, which is good because the written form of 99 is yhdeksänkymmentäyhdeksän, which makes for a rather tedious singing of "99 bottles of beer on the wall"...

 # Swearing and Rude Phrases